SDS19/demo_vaadin/README.md

 - `entity` package contains the entity class.
 - `dao` package contains the dao interface and mybatis mapper file.
 - `service` package contains the service interface and implementation class.
-- `utils` package contains the UUIDUtil class for set id.
+- `utils` package contains the UUIDUtil class for setting id.
 - `exception` package contains the self-defined exception.